P-p-H-d/mlib/README.md

 ##### void name\_out\_str(FILE *file, const name\_t tuple)

-Generate a string representation of the tuple 'tuple' and outputs it into the FILE 'file'.
+Generate a formatted string representation of the tuple 'tuple' and outputs it into the FILE 'file'.
 This method is only defined if all Oplist define a OUT\_STR method.

 ##### void name\_in\_str(name\_t tuple, FILE *file)

-Read from the file 'file' a string representation of a tuple and set 'tuple' to this representation.
+Read from the file 'file' a formatted string representation of a tuple and set 'tuple' to this representation.
 This method is only defined if all Oplist define a IN\_STR method.